gdlow/brickguard/README.md

 ✓ **Toggle filter level** - Toggle your desired internet filter level.
 Behind the scenes, BrickGuard automatically routes your internet traffic to cleanbrowsing.org or OpenDNS to do a pre-filtering on malicious websites ⚡

-✓ **Block and track your malicious sites** - BrickGuard uses an internal dnsmasq resolver that captures and tracks the malicious sites you attempt to visit 👀
+✓ **Block and track ads & other malicious sites** - BrickGuard uses an internal dnsmasq resolver that captures and tracks the ads & malicious sites your device attempts to visit 👀

 ✓ **Blacklist additional custom domains** - You get to choose which additional domains you don't want to see 🙈